We Help Clients Seek Compensation After Suffering Paralysis, Quadriplegia And Paraplegia

 - Failure to Diagnose Spinal Cord Injury : After the entrance of a needle into the back, an epidural abscess or epidural hematoma may develop.
 If this situation is not diagnosed properly, the symptoms can progress from tingling and weakness to temporary or permanent paralysis.

-For experienced representation from a lawyer uniquely who is uniquely qualified to assist you with your paralysis, paraplegia or quadriplegia accident claim, please call 617-720-0176 in Boston or 1-877-LAW-DOCS toll free or contact us online.
-The consultation is free; the representation invaluable.
+For experienced representation from a lawyer uniquely who is uniquely qualified to assist you with your paralysis, paraplegia or quadriplegia accident claim, please call 1-877-LAW-DOCS or contact us online.
+The initial consultation is free; the representation invaluable.